173e/Sink/README.md

 They can be accessed in a static way like Sink.stage Sink.camera.
 It also has extra things like gameUptime, pauseState, CreateListeners, PauseListeners, ResumeListeners, DisposeListeners
+Before you use your scenes use this class to register all your scenes using registerScene("sceneName", new SceneObject()) and then you can switch you scenes by using setScene method with the sceneName you registered your scene with
 ```java
 public class BasicDesktop extends MainDesktop{
 	public static void main(String[] argc) {